 Determine Your Virtual Goals & KPI’s

 As if you were planning an in-person event, understanding how you will measure your event’s success is critical.
-Why are you producing it?
+Some important event success metrics that you should consider when planning virtual events are: Why are you producing it?
 Who are you creating it for?
 Is your goal to raise money or raise awareness?
-Write out all of your goals around the event and determine how you will measure their success.
+Write out all of your goals around the event and determine how you will measure the event’s success.
 This will help you understand your target demographic–who you should invite, how it should be developed, and what content should be included.

 Create a Plan